The part of the Annapurna and Mustang Region Trek!

 How to explore the Jomsom Muktinath Trek?

-Leaving Ghorepani Poon Hill, we enter into the next half of our journey where we descend down to beautiful villages like Gasa and Tukuche.
-We follow Kaligandaki river and pass a beautiful waterfall on the way to Muktinath.
+Leaving Ghorepani Poon Hill, we enter into the next half of our journey, where we descend to beautiful villages like Gasa and Tukuche.
+We follow the Kaligandaki River and pass a lovely waterfall on the way to Muktinath.
 In Marpha village, we can witness the apple orchards and even try a local wine made there.
-Our journey further ascends through a wild landscape of Kagbeni to Muktinath with stunning views of Annapurna panorama in backdrop.
-At Muktinath, we can get some astounding views of mountains with wild landscape all around.
+Our journey further ascends through a wild landscape of Kagbeni to Muktinath, with stunning views of the Annapurna panorama in the backdrop.
+At Muktinath, we can get some astounding views of mountains with a wild landscape all around.

 The Jomsom Muktinath Trek ends with a walk down to Jomsom via Muktinath.
-Jomsom is a vibrant town in Annapurna region which is well known for the hostile people inhabited in that area.
-The people are jovial and warm hearted.
-Apart from the natural beauty, Jomsom Muktinath Trek is a journey that offers some insights on variety of people residing in Annapurna region, their culture, custom, tradition and lifestyle.
-Nepal Intrepid Treks escorts you to Annapurna region of Nepal and let you taste the natural and cultural wonders of the region with Jomsom Muktinath Trek.
+Jomsom is a vibrant town in the Annapurna region, which is well known for the people inhabited in that area.
+The people are jovial and warm-hearted.
+Apart from the natural beauty, Jomsom Muktinath Trek is a journey that offers some insights on variety of people residing in the Annapurna region, their culture, customs, tradition, and lifestyle.
+Nepal Intrepid Treks escorts you to the Annapurna region of Nepal and lets you taste the natural and cultural wonders of the region with the Jomsom Muktinath Trek.
 So, are you ready to be a part of this awesome journey?

 Outline Itinerary